skupperproject/skupper-ansible/examples/playbooks/links/README.md

 ## Playbook

-Along with the skupper_token and skupper_link roles, the playbook also performs some extra steps, that the token creation and linking between sites work.
+Along with the skupper_token and skupper_link roles, the playbook also performs some extra steps, so that the token creation and linking between the two sites work.

 Here are all the steps being performed:

 * Create namespaces (sample-a and sample-b)
 * Ensures skupper is initialized on both namespaces
-* Deletes named secret **_sample-a-token_** from sample-a namespace (to prevent issues with the skupper token creation)
+* Deletes secret named **_sample-a-token_** from sample-a namespace (to prevent issues with the skupper token creation)
 * Invoke skupper_token role (against sample-a)
 * Invoke skupper_link role (against sample-b)